marziosala/marziosala.github.io/_posts/2021-08-01-normal-distribution.md

-Another thing that can be easily done is to search for the latent values that fit a given $X$.
+Another thing that can be easily done is to search for the latent values that fit a given $X$, that is looking for the $\hat{X}$ that is closest to the specified $X$.
 To that aim, we define new random values for $\mu$ and $\sigma$ and look for the latent variables that provide the best fit.
 The search is performed using SciPy's `minimize` and is extremely fast.

 ```python